shahramyalameha/burai/docs/source/install.rst

 Install
 =======
-In the following, it is shown how to install Quantum ESPRESSO and BURAI.
+In the following, it is shown how to install BURAI: to download and set it.
+|
+Optionally, it may be possible to install Quantum ESPRESSO.

 -------------------------------------------------------------------------------------------------